mksondej/mattermost-file-list/README.md

 # Mattermost File List

-Adds a file list to each channel.
+Adds a paged and searchable file list to each channel.
 The list is opened through a button in the top panel.
 Through the list you can obtain public or normal links to the files, open or delete them.